Quantifying Explainability of Saliency Methods in Deep Neural Networks with a Synthetic Dataset: Data and Methodology

 \subsection{Dataset}

-We provide algorithms that can generate dataset as shown in fig. \ref{fig:maingallery} on demand, where the top three rows are the images and the last three rows are the corresponding ground-truth heatmaps.
-The ten different classes of cells are shown along the columns.
+We provide algorithms that can generate dataset on demand, illustrated in fig. \ref{fig:workflow}(B).
+Sample data can be seen in fig. \ref{fig:maingallery}, where the top three rows show the image data and the last three rows are the corresponding ground-truth heatmaps.
+Ten different classes of cells are shown along the columns.
 Types 0,1,2 are circular cells with border (algo. \ref{buildbasicball}), with a bar (or minus sign) and with a plus sign (algo. \ref{buildccell}) respectively.
 Types 3,4,5 are rectangular cells with different dominant colors.
-Types 6,7,8 following are circular cells with one, three and eight tails respectively.
+Types 6,7,8 are circular cells with one, three and eight tails respectively.
 The last class does not contain any cell.
 Three types of backgrounds are given to increase the variation of dataset, as shown separately in the first three rows of the same figure.

+The algorithms are generally designed with simple formulas that correspond to mathematically well-defined shapes, as illustrated in fig. \ref{fig:workflow}(B).
+For example, in Algorithm 1, type 0 cell is a simple coloured elliptical cell with border coloured differently.
+We can see the cell body reflected as \(innerball=d<r-t\), describing the inner part of a circle.
+In algorithm 2, bar and pole reflect the shapes of minus and plus inside cells type 1 and 2.
+Noises etc will distort the shape further while retaining their main features.
+In both algorithm 1 and 2, make\textunderscore explanation() function is defined to highlight the features (dark red) and the localization (light red).
+They are easily obtained since the cells are obtained part by part.